-Resources to Prevent and Respond to Sexual Harassment and Discrimination
+Resources to Prevent and Respond to Discrimination and Harassment

 The Department of Astronomy is committed to providing support to anyone who has experienced any form of harassment or discrimination that impedes on one’s right to a safe work environment.

 Some campus resources are non-confidential and are required to report incidents of harassment to the Office of Prevention of Harassment and Discrimination (OPHD).
 Other resources are confidential and are not required to report.

 All faculty members and graduate students in a supervisory capacity (GSIs; research advisors) are “responsible employees” and therefore have a legal requirement to report violations of Title IX policy to OPHD.

 If you wish confidentiality, please ask before confiding.